zhangxiaosa/LPR/README.md

 - To evaluate LPR, access to LLMs is required.
 You need either use gpt-3.5-turbo APIs or run codellama-2 on your server.

 - The output of LLM is non-deterministic, so you may not exactly reproduce the previous results.
+To ease the artifact evaluation, we include the previous results.

 ### Notes